Trusted Ridgeland Attorneys

 Building Relationships that Last a Lifetime

 When a step-parent wants to adopt a child in Mississippi, there are certain legal steps that must be taken.
-At the Hancock Law Firm, our diligent Jackson adoption lawyers have extensive experience representing step-parents throughout the Madison, Rankin, and Hinds County area who wish to adopt.
+At Hancock Law Firm in Ridgeland, our diligent adoption lawyers have extensive experience representing step-parents who wish to adopt.

 You can feel confident that we will be there to answer your questions and address your concerns at every step of the way.
 Our family law attorneys understand that deciding to adopt your stepchild may be one of the most important and rewarding steps that you take, and we will try to make the process as seamless as possible.

 We’re ready to help you build your family.
 Contact us today to learn more.